 We actively pressure our canned good suppliers to transition to functional and safe alternative materials, and we are pleased that a number of national brands have begun the transition to non-BPA cans for a number of items.
 We have also been pursuing the use of alternatives to cans, such as glass jars and aseptic packaging (the paperboard cartons often used for broths or soy milks).
 It appears that many current alternatives will work well to protect low-acid foods but not higher-acid foods, so it’s difficult to identify a single alternative that will work for all products.
 We also want to avoid using a material that is made without BPA but contains other estrogenic materials or toxins.

 In our store brands, our buyers are not currently accepting any new canned items with BPA in the lining material, and we have met with each of our suppliers and their can manufacturers to develop plans for their transition to non-BPA cans.
-Currently, 27% of the sales of our store brand canned good sales are currently of non-BPA cans, and that number continues to increase.

 The manufacturing of cans in the U.S. is dominated by a small number of very large companies.
 Whole Foods Market represents a very tiny slice of the overall canned good market, so our leverage is limited.
 Despite the uphill nature of this battle, we are working with a group of like-minded companies and socially responsible investors to continue to push for alternatives.

 Our Quality Standards Team actively follows academic research and regulatory developments regarding the endocrine activity of substances present in plastics, including BPA.
 BPA is one of many substances that act as endocrine disruptors, and we are cautious to avoid replacing BPA-containing materials with other toxic or estrogenic substances.
 We work with academic experts and alternative plastic suppliers to stay on the leading edge of this issue.